mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/CalculationApi.md

 <a id="calculate"></a>
 # **Calculate**
-> List&lt;ConResultSummary&gt; Calculate (Guid projectId, ConCalculationParameter? conCalculationParameter = null)
+> List&lt;ConResultSummary&gt; Calculate (Guid projectId, ConCalculationParameter conCalculationParameter = null)

 Run CBFEM caluclation and return the summary of the results